cliburn/reproducible-analysis-2017/slides.md

 ### Multi-center studies

-- Often necessary due to get adequate power
+- May be necessary to get adequate power
   - Sample processing
   - Sample shipping
-  - Need for reconciliation
+  - Reconciliation
-  - Common data standards and annotation
+  - Data standards and annotation

 ----